jundalisay/superb/content/en/research/jagor/ph/chapter-07.md

 The shore of the lake is at this point, and indeed all round its circumference, so flat that it is impossible to land with dry feet from the shallowest canoe.
 It is quite covered with sand mussels.
 North-west of Los Banos there lies a small volcanic lake fringed with thick woods, called Dagátan (the enchanted lagoon of travellers), to distinguish it from Dagát, as the Tagals call the great Lake of Bay.

 I saw nothing of the crocodiles which are supposed to infest it, but we put up several flocks of wild-fowl, disturbed by our invasion of their solitude.
-From Los Banos I had intended to go to Lupang, where, judging from the samples shown me, there is a deposit of fine white silicious earth, which is purified in Manilla and used as paint.
+From Los Banos I had intended to go to Lupang, where, judging from the samples shown me, there is a deposit of fine white silicious earth, which is purified in Manila and used as paint.

 I did not reach the place, as the guide whom I had with difficulty obtained, pretended, after a couple of miles, to be dead beat.
 From the inquiries I made, however, I apprehend that it is a kind of solfatara.
 Several deposits of it appear to exist at the foot of the Maquiling.†

 On my return I paid a visit to the island of Talim, which, with the exception of a clearing occupied by a few miserable huts, is uninhabited and thickly overgrown with forest and undergrowth.
 In the centre of the island is the Soson-Dalaga (maiden's bosom), a dolerite hill with a beautifully formed crest.
 Upon the shore I

-* They take baths for their maladies, and have hot springs for this purpose, particularly along the shore of the king's lake (Estang du Roy, instead of Estang de Bay by a printer's mistake apparently), which is in the island of Manilla.— Thevenot.
+* They take baths for their maladies, and have hot springs for this purpose, particularly along the shore of the king's lake (Estang du Roy, instead of Estang de Bay by a printer's mistake apparently), which is in the island of Manila.— Thevenot.

 + “One can scarcely walk thirty paces between Mount Maquiling and a place called Bacon, which lies to the east of Los Banos, without meeting several kinds of natural springs, some very hot, some lukewarm, some of the temperature of the atmosphere, and some very cold.
 In a description of this place given in our archives for the year 1739, it is recorded that a hill called Natognos lies a mile to the south-east of the village, on the plateau of which there is a small plain 400 feet square, which is kept in constant motion by the volume of vapour issuing from it.
 The soil from which this vapour issues is an extremely white earth ; it is sometimes thrown up to the height of a yard or a yard and a half, and meeting the lower temperature of the atmosphere falls to the ground in small pioces." - Estado geograph, 1865.